anup1384/alpha-ssh/README.md

 To view ssh attempt report, hit the IP of the Server.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/vikas-prabhakar/Assignment/blob/master/CONTRIBUTING.md) for details and the process for submitting pull requests to us.

 ## Authors

 * **Anup Dubey** - *work* - [github](https://github.com/anup1384)